Delivery Mode: ONLINE

 Participants will gain hands-on experience and learn best practices from industry experts in the use of multiple programming languages and software development tools.

-ASD students moving on to the Computer Systems Certificate, CSC should choose electives accordingly starting with COMP 2526, COMP 2511 and COMP 2833.
+ASD students moving on to the Computer Systems Certificate, CSC should choose electives accordingly starting with COMP 2526 or COMP 2601, and COMP 2511 and COMP 2833.

 ASD is also the specific prerequisite for three advanced software development programs.: